cosmos/cosmos-sdk/docs/architecture/adr-004-genesis-modes.md

 ### Problem

-Currently, each some of the modules `GenesisState` are populated if the corresponding object passed through the Genesis JSON is empty (_i.e_ as an empty array) or if it's undefined or the value is zero.
+Currently, some of the modules `GenesisState` are populated only if the corresponding object passed through the Genesis JSON is empty (_i.e_ as an empty array) or if it's undefined or the value is zero.

-This leads to confussion as you migh pass a valid genesis file which contains zero/empty values and have `InitGenenesis` perform this uncessesary check.
+This leads to confusion as you might pass a valid genesis file which contains zero/empty values and have `InitGenenesis` perform this unnecessary check.

 ### Proposed Solution